Bell System logo redesign, by Saul Bass

 This half-hour film was made by Bass’ company as a presentation to AT&T executives.

-Here’s a quote from near the end.
+A quote from toward the end.

 “In the new look, each impression contributes to the whole.
 Each signal, one piece of a mosaic, operated as a national visual communications system.
 It will introduce into every town in this country a new Bell look of excellence.